 Experienced Drivers for Your Semi-Truck

-Many factors affect your semi-truck insurance policy, one of them being your drivers.
+Many factors affect your truck insurance policy, one of them being your drivers.
 Insurance providers love low-risk clients, and they consider responsible, experienced drivers to be low-risk.

 If you are the one driving your truck, make sure you’ve been a responsible driver for the past few years.
 If you employ drivers, make sure they have a valid driver’s license and are responsible drivers.